 Basically, a CAP law says to gun owners: You own a dangerous instrumentality that can be used to instantly end a human life.
 You must store it in a reasonably safe way.
 If you fail to do so and a child or other unauthorized user gains possession of it and uses it to inflict harm, you will be held responsible.

 Although CAP laws are touted primarily as a means of reducing accidental shootings by children, they also can be expected to prevent some intentional third-party shootings and suicides.
-Common sense dictates that when guns are kept secured from unauthorized users, children and others will be unable to use them to cause harm either accidentally or intentionally.
+When guns are securely stored, they cannot be misused by unauthorized users.

-This article argues that lessons from the social psychology field of cognitive dissonance theory can be applied to create a successful police integrity training and mentoring program matching rookie officers with cadets still in training at the police academy as a way to perpetuate honesty as a value and prevent good cops from turning bad.
+This article argues that lessons from the social psychology field of cognitive dissonance theory can be applied to create a successful police integrity training and mentoring program, one that matches rookie officers with cadets still in training at the police academy as a way to perpetuate honesty as an intrinsic police value and prevent good cops from turning bad.

 Cognitive dissonance is the tension that arises when one holds two conflicting beliefs or believes one way and then acts another.
 Dissonance is strongest when it involves a cognition about the self and behavior that violates that self-concept.
-This self-concept sub-theory rests on the assumption that human beings have a high concept of self and strive to maintain consistency between that concept and their behavio, including striving to preserve a morally good sense of self.
+Self-concept theory rests on the assumption that humans strive to maintain consistency between their own high concept of themselves, including their moral self-concept, and their behavior.

 If a person considers herself to be a moral person and commits an immoral act, she will experience dissonance.
 Reducing this dissonance will require her to rethink or justify her actions to make them more consistent with her self-concept by changing attitudes or behavior.
 Because it directly challenges a person’s image of herself, dissonance-based persuasion is a powerful behavior-altering force.
 Dissonance persuasion has been used successfully to change attitudes and behavior about energy conservation, condom use for AIDS prevention, weight reduction, and adolescent smoking.